SingingFoot/manual/src/content/blog/git-reminder.md

 git checkout -b <new_branch_name>
 ```

-Rename your branch
+Rename your branch:

 ```
 git branch -m <old_name_branch> <new_name_branch>
 ```

-Delete your branch
+Delete your branch:

 ```
 git branch -d <name_of_your_branch>
 ```
+Addition